shauncy777/project-6-portfolio/README.md

 ## Notes Regarding Exceeds Expectations
 - Running "npm start" serves the app when app.listen set to port 3000.
+- Style changes in styles.css:
+    * CSS bounce hover effect,
+    * Box shadows
+    * Dotted borders
+    * Text shadows
-- Style changes in styles.css: CSS Bounce Hover Effect, Box Shadows, Text Shadows, Font Changes and centering text in Header and Project Grid
+    * font changes and centering text in header and project grid.
-- The error.pug template and the page-not-found.pug template have been created and added to the views folder
+- The error.pug template and the page-not-found.pug template have been created and added to the views folder.
-- When the app is pointed at undefined routes such as /noroute and /project/noroute, the app displays either the page-not-found or the error template, both of which should display   the error's status and message properties
+- When the app is pointed at undefined routes such as /noroute and /project/noroute, the app displays either the page-not-found or the error template, both of which should display   the error's status and message properties.